-Late Submissions & Make-up Requests
+7.1 Late Submissions & Make-up Requests

 It is the responsibility of the student to access on-line lectures, readings, quizzes, and exams and to maintain satisfactory progress in the course.
-Requirements for class attendance and make-up exams, assignments and other work are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx students for missing assignments.
+Requirements for class attendance and make-up exams, assignments and other work are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx

+Computer or other hardware failures, except failure of the UF e-Learning system, will not excuse students for missing assignments.
 Any late submissions due to technical issues MUST be accompanied by the ticket number received from the Helpdesk when the problem was reported to them.
 The ticket number will document the time and date of the problem.
 You MUST e-mail your instructor within 24 hours of the technical difficulty if you wish to request consideration.
-For computer, software compatibility, or access problems call the HELP DESK phone number-352-392-HELP = 352-392-4357 (option 2).

-Computer or other hardware failures, except failure of the UF e-Learning system, will not excuse students for missing assignments.
-Any late submissions due to technical issues MUST be